jamesrcounts/jamesrcounts.com/_posts/2017-05-13-on-testing-and-debugging-lambdas.md

 ### A Lambda that interacts with the world

 A slightly more complex and common scenario is that the Lambda needs to interact with other services, whether they are AWS services or public/private APIs.
 As they did with `ILambdaContext`, AWS did a good job designing their client SDKs.
 Each SDK client implements an interface, you can and should choose to depend on the interface instead of the concrete type.
-Once you depend on the interfaces, you can us constructor injection to inject mocks and verify calls to the mocks as part of your assertions.
+Once you depend on the interfaces, you can use constructor injection to inject mocks and verify calls to the mocks as part of your assertions.

 > Amazon does not provide you with a Dependency Injection framework for this, but I always like to tell people that Dependency Injection is a **principle** not a framework.

-> The same goes for Inversion of Control, its a pattern people, not a container.
+> The same goes for Inversion of Control--its a pattern, people, not a container.

 {:style="text-align: center;"}
 [![Test Rig by aacckk](/media/2017/05/13/test-rig-aacckk.jpg)](https://flic.kr/p/bskY6z){:target="_blank"}
 *Test Rig by aacckk (CC BY-SA 2.0)*

-In my opinion, if you have a strategy, any strategy, for replacing your dependencies with test doubles, congrats you've got enough dependency injection for testing.
+In my opinion, if you have a strategy, any strategy, for replacing your dependencies with test doubles, then congrats you've got enough dependency injection for testing.
 The project "blueprints" Amazon provides use a common two-constructor strategy.
 This example depends on interacting with S3:

 ```csharp
 IAmazonS3 S3Client { get; set; }